Markov processes, polynomial martingales and orthogonal polynomials: Harnesses related classes of Markov processes

-\begin{remark} Notice that condition (\ref{struc}) is in fact a generalization of necessary conditions that the 3-term recurrence of the family of orthogonal polynomial martingales have to satisfy in order that the process this family defines is a harness (compare results of \cite{SzablPoly}).
-Here we do not have orthogonal martingales hence there are no 3-term recurrences.
-But the fact that coefficients of the $M_{1}M_{n}$ expansion are linear functions of $ m_{1}$ remains true. \end{remark}
+\begin{remark} Notice that condition (\ref{struc}) is in fact a generalization of necessary conditions that the 3-term recurrence of the family of orthogonal polynomial martingales have to satisfy so as the process this family defines to be a harness (compare results of \cite{SzablPoly}).
+Here we do not have orthogonal martingales hence, there are no 3-term recurrences.
+However the fact that the coefficients of the $M_{1}M_{n}$ expansion are linear functions of $m_{1}$ remains true. \end{remark}